 If you build a portfolio that meets your long-term goals and considers your risk tolerance, you can stay invested – even when the market is volatile.

 Don’t expect last year’s top-performing funds or stocks to be successful year after year.
 Too many factors can affect stock and bond funds in any given year, such as economic health, interest rates, consumer confidence and political issues.

 While there’s no guarantee history will repeat itself, don’t ignore a past-season winner that has steady performance and a fund manager with a consistently solid track record.

-Investing is not simple.
-Success is never guaranteed.
-And mistakes can be made along the way.
-But by staying alert and avoiding common investing errors, you increase your potential for long-term investment growth.
+Investing is not simple, but by staying alert and avoiding common investing errors, you increase your potential for long-term investment growth.